 The upper sections of the Yellowstone River, both inside and outside Yellowstone National Park provide world-famous fly fishing for wild trout.
 Beginning at the park boundary the river offers 540 miles of unmatched recreational floating.
 The middle and lower sections remain quite wild.
 In fact, in some places, it’s still the same as when Lewis & Clark explored the West.

 Yellowstone River Headwaters

 The Yellowstone River begins as snowmelt on Younts Peak in the Teton Wilderness Area.
 Tiny rivulets merge to form defined creeks which become the South Fork and the North Fork.
 They join together on the west side of Younts Peak to officially become the Yellowstone River.
 From there the river runs northward through the Thorofare Region to Yellowstone Park.
 Although it’s at a fairly high elevation, the terrain here is relatively flat and open.
 This made it a popular access route for native Americans and early trappers.
 Thus, it was named the Thorofare.

 While historically known as an easy route to traverse, today the Thorofare is officially the most remote area in the continental United States.
 The Thorofare Patrol Cabin in Yellowstone Park is farther from a road than any other building in the lower 48.
 Built in 1915, the Park Service uses the cabin in the summer and the cabin’s outhouse is a prized destination for hikers.
-It’s only 32 miles to the most used trail head!
+It’s only 32 miles to the most commonly used trailhead!

 The Thorofare is remote and wild but it does see visitors.
 Backpackers and horse pack trips visit the area during the short summer.
 The section in Wyoming is very popular with big game hunters.
-To get a great understanding for this special area I recommend the book Hawks Rest: A Season in the Remote Heart of Yellowstone.
+To get a great understanding of this special area I recommend the book Hawks Rest: A Season in the Remote Heart of Yellowstone.